ChEeswar/A-Comprehensive-Measure-of-Well-Being/README.md

-📝 Project Title: Global Human Development Index (HDI) Prediction Platform 🔹 Project Abstract
+ Global Human Development Index (HDI) Prediction Platform

+🔹 Project Abstract
 The Human Development Index (HDI) is a critical metric used globally to assess national progress, focusing on human-centric dimensions rather than purely economic growth.
 Traditional evaluation relies on heavy, retrospective data aggregation across multiple sectors.
 This project bridges data science and web engineering by deploying an end-to-end Machine Learning pipeline capable of real-time developmental tier classification.